xso4/vndb-mirror/data/api-kana.md

     to [this visual novel](https://vndb.org/v17) and "sf190" refers to [this screenshot](https://vndb.org/img/sf190).
 :   The API will return vndbids as a JSON string, but the filters also accept
     bare integers if the prefix is unambiguous from the context.
-Which, currently, is always the case.

 release date
 :   Release dates are represented as JSON strings as either `"YYYY-MM-DD"`,